Liblung/Hydra_obsolete/pub/patch.md

 * Some textures in Concrete.
 Specifically, concretefloor019a and concretefloor028.
 * "prop.vtf" was modified for the Combine Gunship.
 It's the propeller on the back.
 The E3 2003 version of it doesn't appear much different.
 * 2 early infinite ammo crates were added for "bullets" and "rockets".
 * The placeholder texture for the "ammo" rebel citizens is added.
-The facemaps for Art and Eric also, and their models were modified.
+The facemaps for Art and Eric were also updated, and their models were modified.
 * The skybox sky_c17_04 was updated, alongside sky_perf01.

 ## Texture Additions